rahulrajpl/rahulrajpl.github.io.old/about.md

 Hey there,

 My name is Rahul.
 I am a Computer Science student.
-I maintain this blog to share my work/learning/research/thoughts/opinions, etc. related to Computer Science and Engineering.
+I maintain this blog to share my work/ learning/ research/ thoughts/ opinions, etc. related to Computer Science and Engineering.

 ------------
 **Reach me here**